conradakunga/Blog/_posts/2025-09-09-why-is-september-shortened-as-sept-and-not-sep.md

 The biggest objection was that [this change would needlessly break existing code](https://unicode-org.atlassian.net/browse/CLDR-14412), for **what problem was it solving**?

-This is a view I happen to concurr with.
+This is a view I happen to concur with.

-I don't believe there is anyone incapable of understanding that **Sep** is **September**, and breaking applications that have been running for years for something so pedantic makes little sense to me.
+I don't believe there is anyone incapable of understanding that **Sep** is **September**, and breaking applications that have been running for years over something so **pedantic** makes little sense to me.

 But the change has been made, and we are (presumably) stuck with it.